New Alliance Party: 1988 presidential election

 The 1988 presidential election was a major step for the NAP.
 The Fulani campaign ran under the slogan "Two Roads are Better than One", supporting Jesse Jackson's campaign within the Democratic Party while launching Fulani's own run designed to challenge the African-American community to sever their historic relationship with the Democratic Party and embrace an independent path.
 In the previous election, the NAP was able to secure ballot spots in only 33 states.
 For the 1988 election, NAP pursued every avenue possible to gain ballot access, including attempts to gain the nomination of small independent parties which existed around the country, such as the Solidarity Party in Illinois.
 Fulani had six different running mates in different states, including Joyce Dattner and, in Oregon only, Harold Moore, each of whom represented "different constituencies".
 When asked which one would become vice president if she won, Fulani answered: "If elected, [they would] figure it out."
 Fulani's vote total throughout the country was 217,221, or 0.2% of the vote, coming in fourth place.
 She was the second-most successful third-party presidential candidate that year, behind Libertarian Ron Paul.
 Also in the 1988 election, the NAP ran candidates for other offices, including US Senate candidates in Connecticut, Massachusetts, Pennsylvania, and Nebraska.
 Though the party had its strongest roots in the east coast, the best result for the NAP was in Nebraska, where independent state senator Ernie Chambers received 1.6% of the vote.

 In 1990, Fulani ran unsuccessfully for governor of New York.
 She was endorsed by Nation of Islam leader, minister Louis Farrakhan, who had been politically involved with Jesse Jackson's 1988 campaign only to be dropped at the recommendation of Jackson's campaign advisors.
-This was in the wake of Farrakhan being characterized in the press as anti-semitic, as well as Jackson's gaffe wherein he called New York City "Hymietown".
+This was in the wake of Farrakhan being characterized in the press as antisemitic, as well as Jackson's gaffe wherein he called New York City "Hymietown".
 Fulani and Newman embraced Farrakhan, eliciting the anger of the Anti-Defamation League.
 In the wake of this criticism, Fulani moderated a historic conference on Black–Jewish relations, featuring the Jewish Marxist Newman conversing with African-American activist Reverend Al Sharpton.